Avocarrot/hiring/product-manager/assignment.md

 - They are comfortable with numbers.
 - They demand as much flexibility as possible when it comes to slicing and dicing their numbers.
-- The main metrics our advertisers are interested are Media Spend, number of Clicks and Conversions.
+- The main metrics our advertisers are interested in are Spend, click-through-rate (CTR) and number of Installs.
-- The main dimensions/splits our advertisers are interested when they are looking at their metrics are Country, Publisher and Campaign Id.
+- The main dimensions/splits our advertisers are interested in when they are looking at their metrics are Country, Time and Campaign Id.

 # Tasks